strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/webpack.md

 module.exports = (config, webpack) => {
   // Note: we provide webpack above so you should not `require` it
-  // Perform customizations to webpack config config.plugins.push(new webpack.IgnorePlugin(/\/__tests__\//));
+  // Perform customizations to webpack configuration config.plugins.push(new webpack.IgnorePlugin(/\/__tests__\//));
   // Important: return the modified configuration return config;